What is Bitumen?

 Harder: Easily crumbled bitumen in rock asphalt

 Softer: More viscous material which is present in tar sands and asphalt ‘lakes’.
 Another way in which it can obtained is via petroleum processing in this manner bitumen is essentially residue yielded thru distillation petroleum process.
 Though it can found in natural form, the world currently relies for all goals on petroleum.
-Material has been produced in this way for over 100 years.

 In addition, tars derive as condensates from processing of coal (at very high temperatures), petroleum, oil-shale, wood or other organic materials.
 Pitch is produced when a tar is partially distilled so that the volatile components have evaporated.

 Petroleum bitumen is typically referred to asphalt.
 In Europe for instance bitumen means the liquid binder.
 In North America, on the other hand the liquid binder is referred to as asphalt, or asphalt cement.

 It`s actually liquid binder that holds asphalt together.
 Actually the usage of bitumen is asphalt.